iwataka/ctrlp-quickref.vim/readme.md

 are opened with readonly flag by default.
 Doing like this, you can open any files on the fly.

+## Commands

++ :CtrlPQuickRef
+    Open CtrlP interface with specified paths.

++ :CtrlPQuickRefLastDir
+    Open CtrlP interface in last selected directory.

++ :CtrlPReference
+    Almost same as CtrlP command, but open files with readonly flag by default.

 ## Requirement

 + [ctrlp.vim](https://github.com/kien/ctrlp.vim)